 Foreign or economic policy?

 Prime Minister Robert Muldoon’s 1980 observation that ‘our foreign policy is trade’2 had a grain of truth.
 Nevertheless, successive New Zealand governments have concluded that active participation across the full range of international issues brings benefits, even in the commercial sphere, which a narrow concentration on trade diplomacy would not deliver.
 The need to protect trade in certain markets, to find new markets for New Zealand exports and to diversify sources of key imports has led to significant expansion of New Zealand’s diplomatic representation.
-Policy stances have been adopted on many issues that are of limited relevance to New Zealand but important to partner countries.
-Growing economic engagement with Asia has drawn New Zealand into Asian regional political groupings such as the East Asian Summit.
+Policy stances have been adopted on many issues that were of limited relevance to New Zealand but important to partner countries.
+Growing economic engagement with Asia has drawn New Zealand into regional political groupings such as the East Asia Summit.